 Increasingly, we are helping people to do this online but sometimes it is still easier to go and buy what someone needs from local shops and then arrange for it to be shipped out to them.
 This applies particularly to items such as magazines, comics, and books that may no longer be available from mainstream suppliers, but can still be found in second-hand book shops and the like.
 This may sound like an easy job but, increasingly, we are finding that some requests are a real challenge.
 For example, replacement parts for technical items, such as printers or mobile phones, are often restricted to those countries where the original item was bought and cannot be sourced in the UK.

 MissionAssist is a Christian charity of home-based volunteers who serve world mission.
 One of our services is to match givers and receivers of magazines.
 Something to read from back home, including comics for children, can make a huge difference when living overseas.
-One example is a seven year old boy in Africa who would love to receive the "Match of the Day" magazine.

 We are very grateful for all offers of support.
 However, as a faith-based charity, and because we are in contact with some people whose identity and location needs to be guarded, we would ask that anyone willing to send out magazines becomes a member of MissionAssist.
 This involves reading our policies and statement of belief then signifying your agreement to these on an application form.
 We welcome financial donations, of course, but that really is entirely optional.